 Erb’s palsy occurs when the brachial plexus nerves (a bundle of nerves that controls movement in the arm, shoulder, fingers, and hand) are damaged during childbirth.
 Typically, brachial plexus injuries happen as a result of shoulder dystocia, when the infant’s shoulder becomes lodged in the birth canal.
 This can lead the delivering doctor to stretch the infant’s neck to one side as he or she attempts to remove the infant from the mother, either as a result of failing to notice dystocia or as an improper response to this situation.

 At LawMD, we have lawyers that are also medical doctors; we understand how these types of injuries occur, as well as the lifetime of complications and consequences innocent victims can pay for a doctor’s negligence.
 Our lawyers have recovered millions of dollars on behalf of injured infants and their families throughout the United States.
 We can help you, too.
-If you’re looking for a Washington, D.C.
-Erb's palsy attorney or want to learn more about your right to a fair recovery, get in touch with us today for a free, no-obligation consultation.
+If you’re looking for Washington, D.C.
+Erb's palsy attorneys or want to learn more about your right to a fair recovery, get in touch with us today for a free, no-obligation consultation.

 We can be reached by phone at (888) 695-2963 or online via our simple contact form.